railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

 Managers can draw on different reports for managing timesheets quite easily.
-You can print a summary in the form of a table per user and per day in the menu :menuselection:`Human Resources --> Reporting --> Timesheet --> Print Summary Timesheet`.
-This helps you spot when an employee has forgotten to encode her timesheet on a certain day.
+You can print a summary in the form of a table per user and per day in the menu :menuselection:`Human Resources --> Reporting --> Timesheet --> Employees timesheet`.
+This helps you spot when an employee has forgotten to enter her timesheet details on a certain day.

 .. figure::  images/service_timesheet_all.png
    :align: center

-   *Employee's monthly summary timesheet*
+   *Employees' monthly summary timesheet*

+If you install the module :mod:`report_timesheet` you'll have many more reports available.
-Many graphs are available through the menus :menuselection:`Human Resources --> Reporting --> This Month / All Months`, for example:
+Some new graphs become available through the menus :menuselection:`Human Resources --> Reporting --> This Month` and :menuselection:`Human Resources --> Reporting --> All Months`, for example:

 *  :guilabel:`Timesheet by User`

-*  :guilabel:`Timesheet by Account`

 *  :guilabel:`Timesheet by Invoice`

 *  :guilabel:`Daily Timesheet by Account`

+*  :guilabel:`Timesheet by Account`

 .. figure::  images/service_timesheet_graph.png
    :align: center